thuongtruong1009/Snake-Game-OOP/README.md

 * Fork and clone this project to local destop.
 * Run it by IDE for Java which JRE and JDK installed.
 * Choose level at level button and click new game button to play new.
-* Experience the beautiful interface and attractive sound.
-* if you over the game.
-Please press the start new button to start playing again or press the red x button to exit.
 * Start playing and control the snake with the arrows keys "**UP**", "**DOWN**", "**LEFT**" and "**RIGHT**", simulating a user interaction with the game.

 | <code>↑</code> | <code>↓</code> | <code>←</code> | <code>→</code> |
 | -- | ---- | ---- | ----- |
 | UP | DOWN | LEFT | RIGHT |

+* Experience the beautiful interface and attractive sound.
+* f you over the game.
+Please press the start new button to start playing again or press the red x button to exit.

 ## 📝How to contribute to this project
 You can contribute to this project very easily by following a few steps.
 Don't worry... there is no need to know any programming language-related knowledge.
 You only have to know the Git and GitHub, and that's it...
 Now we are let's start.